How To Find Your Competitive Advantage

 Think about it:

-A wedding band who specializes in playing gay weddings has a competitive advantage over general wedding bands with potential gay clients.
+A wedding band who specializes in playing Jewish weddings may have a competitive advantage over general wedding bands when it comes to Jewish clients.

 An architect who specializes in beach houses has an advantage over a general architect when it comes to somebody looking to build a beach house.